 Willi Daume, Longtime Olympic Official, is Dead

-FRANKFURT, Germany (AP) _ Willi Daume, a former vice-president of the International Olympic Committee and a longtime German sports official, died Monday, four days before his 83rd birthday.
+FRANKFURT, Germany (AP) _ Willi Daume, a former vice-president of the International Olympic Committee and a German sports official for nearly half a century, died Monday, four days before his 83rd birthday.

-Daume had been suffering from intestinal cancer and died in a Munich hospital, the SID sports news agency said.
+Daume had been suffering from intestinal cancer and died in a Munich hospital, six months after two surgeries, the SID sports news agency said.

-Daume, who became an IOC member in 1956 and served as its vice-president from 1972 to 1976, was instrumental in bringing the Olympic Games to Munich in 1972 and lobbied unsuccessfully for Berlin to stage the 2000 Olympics.
+Daume, who became an IOC member in 1956 and served as its vice-president from 1972 to 1976, was instrumental in bringing the Olympic Games to Munich in 1972.
+He lobbied unsuccessfully for Berlin to stage the 2000 Olympics.

-He served as chairman of the German Sports Federation and president of the National Olympic Committee from 1961 to 1992.
+He became chairman of the German Sports Federation, an umbrella organization for all sports bodies, in 1950 and served for 20 years.
+He was president of the National Olympic Committee from 1961 to 1992.

-Daume was born May 24, 1913, the son of a Dortmund industrialist.
+Daume was born May 24, 1913, the son of a Dortmund industrialist, and was a multitalented athlete.

 He is survived by his wife Rosemarie and two children.
 Funeral arrangements were not immediately known.